 Ultimately, using a combination of local and offsite backups will help reduce the risk of ransomware impacting a company’s backups, will provide a better foundation for recovery in the event of an infection.

-Acronis Cyber Backups and Malware Scanning Can Help Protect Backups From Ransomware
+Let Us Help Protect Your Backups From Ransomware

-Liquid Web provides encrypted offsite backup options for Dedicated Hosting customers through Acronis Cyber Backups, as well as malware scanning and remediation tools.
+Liquid Web provides encrypted offsite backup options for Dedicated Hosting customers through Acronis Cyber Backups, as well as web application security tools.

 A self-professed pirate captain with two decades of leadership experience, Jerry has led teams from 60+ cooks and chefs to 16 networking engineers.
 He brings those years of experience to his current role as Product Manager at Liquid Web, focusing on networking and security products.
 When not working or sleeping, Jerry can usually be found eating and having a good conversation with good people.